MAGALA-RICHARD/apsimNGpy-documentations/doc/sponsor.rst

 💰 **Fund Development**
    - If you or your organization use apsimNGpy extensively, consider sponsoring development.
-   - For sponsorships or collaborative development opportunities, contact the maintainer directly.
+   - For sponsorships or collaborative development opportunities, contact me directly.

 Contact
 -------